yangshun/tech-interview-handbook/contents/resume/ats-proof-template.md

 :::tip Expert tip

-[FAANG Tech Leads](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=ats_template&aff=1e80c401fe7e2) is currently offering templates and references at only **$28 (70% off)**.
+[FAANG Tech Leads](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=ats_template&aff=1e80c401fe7e2) is currently offering templates and references at only **70% off**.

-Their templates are:
+Their templates:

-- Created by ex-FAANG hiring managers based on top resumes received from thousands of candidate applications
+- Are created by ex-FAANG hiring managers based on top resumes received from hundreds of candidate applications
-- Guaranteed readability by FAANG ATS
+- Guarantees readability by FAANG ATS
-- Catered to various experience levels
+- Cater to various experience levels

-They also offer resume references from candidates who have received multiple offers from Bay Area FAANG companies - which are helpful in helping you craft content that meets the same bar.
+They also offer resume references from candidates who have received multiple offers from FAANG companies - which are helpful in helping you craft content that meets the same bar.
 [Check it out](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=ats_template&aff=1e80c401fe7e2)!

 :::